 Prior to that, Ash's reaction to Charizard immediately attacking after he calls him out.

 The face of Raymond (the 'pirate trainer') as he sends in his last three Pokemon at once against Ash.

 Even better in the Japanese version, where he screams "OH MY GOD!".
 And even better than that, the guy who did his voice is the same guy who did the half-Japanese half-English ramblings for the incredibly silly "Pokémon Ieru Ka Na?" (the Japanese Pokérap).

 A meta one, during the scene in the dubbed version where Ash gets Taken for Granite, Misty's VA at one point suggests to say "My bike!" to match the two-syllable movement Misty's mouth was making.

 During the opening Team Rocket while spying on Ash and Co are envious of how well their eating.
 Jessie offers to cook up a meal only for Meowth to refuse saying the last time she cooked she wiped out eight of his nine lives!

-From "Pikachu's Vacation," when Charizard falls butt-first onto Meowth, who's holding a bomb, which goes off right after Charizard lands on him.
+From "Pikachu's Vacation," when Charizard falls butt-first onto Meowth, who's holding a bomb, which goes off right after Charizard lands on him (which is clearly framed to look as if Charizard ripped a monstrous fart directly onto Meowth).
 Charizard is unscathed but Meowth is left Ash Face'd in a crater once he gets up.
-Out of context, the whole thing is even funnier (or grosser) because it looks like the result of Charizard ripping a monstrous fart.

 If you're a jerkass, or just into Black Comedy or noticing stuff in scenes everyone else finds sad, the fact that Pikachu being unable to revive the Taken for Granite Ash is hilarious, because it's about the only time in the entire series Pikachu's Electric moves do what they're supposed to do.
 Which is to say, nothing, because, save for the fossils, all Rock types at the time were part Ground.